Joni Mitchell's hometown finally names something after her

 Now, at last, these individual stories will build to become a shared narrative.
 And despite having her legacy literally carved into stone, the job of honoring Mitchell in Saskatoon isn't over.

-The University of Saskatchewan will honor Mitchell with an honorary Ph.D this fall, the first time they have awarded an honorary degree in absentia.
+The University of Saskatchewan also gave Mitchell an honorary Ph.D this fall, the first time they have awarded an honorary degree in absentia.

 Clark has his own suggestion for an additional Mitchell tribute.
 "One thing that I'm imagining is, take a spot like right here [on the Broadway Bridge], and you have a booth where you could put "Both Sides Now" on.
 Put on headphones, stand here and look at the clouds."